markovd18/friends-net/README.md

 3. Execute `docker-compose build` - this builds the project from sources
 4. Execute `docker-compose up` - this bootstraps all required docker containers and runs the application stack

+On first startup, application contains no data.
+Database will be created but only necessary data will be inserted, which is:
+- default user roles
+- default user relationship statuses
+- default admin user - it's credentials are loggend into the console

 ## Core Features

 - user login and registration